Multi-task neural networks by learned contextual inputs: Empirical analysis

 \subsection{Base performance}

 The three neural network architectures and the linear mixed model are first compared in terms of test set errors.
 The results are summarized in Table \ref{tab:error-base}.
-The neural network models have similar performance on all datasets, with learned-context and last-layer MTL being slightly favoured over context-sensitive networks in general.
+The neural network models have similar performance on all datasets, with learned-context and last-layer neural networks being slightly favored over context-sensitive networks in general.
 In some cases, such as Obesity and Height, we see that the context-sensitive architecture has close to twice the error of the other architectures.
 While this difference is significant, we note that when the errors are compared to the standard deviation of the response variables, given in Table \ref{tab:datasets}, these errors are all quite small.
-For the synthetic datasets, learned-context network perform better on the Frequency data, and last-layer MTL network perform better on the Sine and line data.
-This is expected, because these architectures match the data generating processes.
+All methods perform similarly on the Schools dataset, and none were able to explain more than 35\% of the variance.
+This is similar to the performance seen in other multi-task learning studies using this dataset \citep{Bakker2003, Evgeniou2005}.
 The linear mixed model performed well on two of the datasets, Schools and Parkinson.
 In these cases, the neural network models are able to achieve similar performance, which is reassuring.

+In theory, given the same dimensions on the neural network, the context-sensitive neural network may be expected to be a richer model than the learned-context equivalent.
+However, when evaluated on an independent test set, we see that the learned-context neural networks generalize better on most of our datasets, which may be attributed to their ability to adjust the task parameter dimension and network width independently.

+The learned-context and last-layer neural networks are evenly matched, being the top performer in four and five out of the ten datasets respectively.
+The datasets with the largest relative performance difference between these two models are Death rate, Obesity, Inflation, and Bike sharing, where learned-context networks perform better on the first three and last-layer networks are best on the Bike sharing case.
+However, when comparing the errors reported in Table \ref{tab:error-base} with the dataset standard deviations in Table \ref{tab:datasets}, we see that these differences are small in terms of explained variance.
+In general, the preferred model will depend on the problem at hand.
+For instance, on the synthetic datasets, the learned-context network performs better on the Frequency data, and the last-layer neural network performs better on the Sine and line data, which is expected because the architectures match the data-generating processes.

+The results in Table \ref{tab:error-base} also include the two fully shared models.
+For all datasets, it is beneficial to include the multi-task aspect, and for many cases, the linear varying intercept model performs better than a fully shared neural network.
+The shared models also highlight that some datasets have significant nonlinearities that are shared between all tasks, for instance for the Bike sharing, Height, and Death rate datasets.